proofoftom/money-printer/docs/TokenState.md

 class TokenState {
-  newlyCreated = new Set(); // Newly minted tokens heatingUp = new Set(); // Tokens that are showing initial signs of activity inFirstPump = new Set(); // Tokens that are in their first pump phase inFirstDrawdown = new Set(); // Tokens that have entered their first drawdown phase inDrawdown = new Set(); // Tokens that have entered a drawdown phase unsafeRecovery = new Set(); // Tokens recovering but not meeting safety criteria inPosition = new Set(); // Tokens that are currently in a trading position }
+  newlyCreated = new Set(); // Newly minted tokens heatingUp = new Set(); // Tokens that are showing initial signs of activity inFirstPumpPhase = new Set(); // Tokens that are in their first pump phase inFirstDrawdown = new Set(); // Tokens that have entered their first drawdown phase inUnsafeRecovery = new Set(); // Tokens recovering but not meeting safety criteria inUnsafeDrawdown = new Set(); // Tokens recovering but not meeting safety criteria inPosition = new Set(); // Tokens that are currently in a trading position }
 ```